Simulation

 raise SFXM("Split location must be specified in this case")

-raise SFXM("Split location must be between 0 and nv-1")
+raise SFXM("Split locations must be between 0 and nv-1")

 # Same as SplitNewton convention